 Maoists blow up school building in Bihar, leave behind anti-

-Suspected Maoists rebels blew up a school building in Bihar's Gaya district and left behind
+Suspected Maoist rebels blew up a school building in Bihar's Gaya district and left behind pamphlets

 Rajeev Mishra, the Senior Superintendent of Police of Gaya, said nobody was injured in the blast that razed the